Do Cats Get Their Feelings Hurt?

 Along the same lines as loud noises, cats have very sensitive noses.
 Some smells, such as catnip, may make them wild with joy, but others, such as citrus and eucalyptus, can be extremely repellent to cats.
 If you have a new soap, perfume, or detergent and notice your cat giving you a wide berth, it may be due to your new scent!

-5. Lack Of Quality Time
+5. Lack of Quality Time

 If you have been leaving your cat home alone more than usual, you might be hurting their feelings.

-On the flip side, it’s also important to leave them alone if they are hiding, snoozing, or eating, or make it clear through their body language and posture that they don’t want to be fussed right now.
+It’s also important to leave them alone if they are hiding, snoozing, or eating, or make it clear through their body language and posture that they don’t want to be fussed right now.

 6. Boredom